 Make the final cut by placing the saw beside the branch bark ridge and cutting downward just outside the branch collar.
 (If the branch

-A second time to prune is in late summer, when sugars needed for the next year's growth are moving into large limbs, trunks, and roots and will not be seriously depleted by pruning.
+A second time to prune is in late summer.
 Some gardeners like to thin plants in summer, because it's easier to see how much thinning is really needed when branches are still thickly foliaged.
 And because growth is slower at this time of year, pruning is less likely to stimulate new growth–an advantage when you're thinning.
 In cold-winter regions, don't do summer pruning later than one month before the first frost; if you do, an early frost may damage the plant at the point of the cuts.

 Although evergreen trees and shrubs don't drop their leaves, they approach a near-dormant state during the winter months.
 The group includes broadleaf evergreens (such as boxwood and camellia) and conifers, among them spruce and pine.
 Broad-leaved evergreens are usually best pruned in late dormancy or in summer, as outlined above.
 For flowering broad-leaved evergreens, however, timing is a bit more precise; you'll need to prune with an eye toward preserving flower buds.
 Prune after bloom for evergreens flowering on last season's growth; prune before spring growth begins for those that bloom on new growth.